TheJenos/AngularJ/README.md

 ```
  <property type="Package">pkg</property>
 ```
-Now create a subpackage And add Class file to it.
-Also both name must be the same and first letter must be a lowcase one.
+Now create a sub-package And add class file to it.
+Also both name must be the same and first letter must be a lowercase one.
 ```
 pkg.testbutton.testbutton
 ```
-This is the sample structue of the AngularJComponent
+This is the sample structure of the AngularJComponent. you can also access $scope and $parent from server
 ```
 @Component()
 public class testbutton extends AngularJComponent{
 /* your codes */
     public String Test(){
         System.out.println("test");
+        get$scope().put("serverScopetxt", "test");
+	    System.out.println(get$scope().getString("test1"));
+	    get$parent().put("serverParenttxt", "test");
         return new Date().toString();
     }
 }